Scientific paper

-Government Policy in Multinational-Dominated Global Value Chains
+Government Policy in Multinational-Dominated Global Value Chains: Structural Transformation within the South African Automotive Industry

 Justin Barnes, Anthony Black, Lorenza Monaco